-Director – Bob Bralver, Screenplay – Michael W. Leighton & Russell V. Manzatt, Producer – Leighton, Photography – Jeff Mart, Music – The Hamiltons, Special Effects – Buckets O’Blood, Production Design – R. Clifford Searcy.
-Production Company – A Leighton & Hilpert Production
+Director – Bob Bralver, Screenplay – Michael W. Leighton & Russell V. Manzatt, Producer – Michael W. Leighton, Photography – Jeff Mart, Music – The Hamiltons, Special Effects – Buckets O’Blood, Production Design – R. Clifford Searcy.
+Production Company – A Leighton & Hilpert Production.

 Pamela Ludwig (Toni Daniels), Dean Hamilton (Jeff Jacobs), Roy Thinnes (Dean Russell Grail), John Donovan (Arnold Krangen), Don Grant (Byron Rogers), Courtney Gebhart (Jonelle Watson), Todd Eric Andrews (Harvan), Gregg Allman (Cosmo Kincaid), David Denney (Greg Ochs), Toni Lee (Alma Gifford), Laura Burkett (Rebecca Winters), Kathleen Kinmont (Julie Ann McGuffin)